eddmash/powerorm/README.md

  - Create forms automatically based on models.
  - All fields visible on the model, no need to look at the database table when you want to interact with the database.
  - Provides database interaction methods

+ # Credits
+ I have used the following frameworks as a guiding hand, and in most cases i have replicated Django framework how has approached a problem, and in some cases i have borrowed some source code :

+ In order of importance:
+ - Django framework
+ - FuelPHP framework
+ - Yii2 framework
+ - CakePHP framework
+ - Laravel framework
+ - Symfony2 framework